Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <tbody>
 <tr class="odd">
 <td>optiga_crypt_hash</td>
-<td><p>This operation performs the hash operation using OPTIGA™ for the provided data and returns the digest.</p>
+<td><p>This operation performs the hash operation using OPTIGA™ Trust M for the provided data and returns the digest.</p>
-<p>If the data to be hashed (from external interface e.g. host) is not possible to be sent to OPTIGA™ in a single transaction, then <em>optiga_cmd</em> sends the data to OPTIGA™ automatically in fragments.</p></td>
+<p>If the data to be hashed (from external interface e.g. host) is not possible to be sent to OPTIGA™ Trust M in a single transaction, then <em>optiga_cmd</em> sends the data to OPTIGA™ Trust M automatically in fragments.</p></td>
 </tr>
 <tr class="even">
 <td>optiga_crypt_hash_start</td>
-<td>This operation initializes OPTIGA™ to hash the data further using optiga_crypt_hash_update.</td>
+<td>This operation initializes OPTIGA™ Trust M to hash the data further using optiga_crypt_hash_update.</td>
 </tr>
 <tr class="odd">
 <td>optiga_crypt_hash_update</td>
-<td>This operation performs the hashing for the given data (could be either host or referring to a readable data object from OPTIGA™) and updates the hash context using OPTIGA™.</td>
+<td>This operation performs the hashing for the given data (could be either host or referring to a readable data object from OPTIGA™ Trust M) and updates the hash context using OPTIGA™ Trust M.</td>
 </tr>
 <tr class="even">
 <td>optiga_crypt_hash_finalize</td>